OrangeSpork/EarWiggle/README.md

 ![Controls](https://raw.githubusercontent.com/OrangeSpork/EarWiggle/master/EarWiggle/UIOptions.png)

+Dampening, Elasticity, Stiffness and Inertia work similarly to other dynamic bones.

+Gravity applies force to the ear in the noted direction.
+Positive GravityX is out from the head, negative in towards the head.
+If you want a more out than up ears try adding a small X gravity, like 2 or 3.

+Col Radius is short for Collision radius and deals with how close colliders need to be to the ear collider for it to react.
+Note the collider is up at the end of the ear, actually just past the tip.

 Notes: The ear forks (base -> upper ear, base -> lower ear).
 Only the upper ear section is wired up in this initial version, might do the lower ear at some point, but it has some challenges (only a single bone, really).

 On accessories: The accessory attachment point is at the earlobe, which isn't affected by this if you stick close.
 If you want accessories further up the ear conventional attachment won't work.